mullinmax/ranker/README.md

 Admin usernames can be supplied via the `ADMIN_USERS` environment variable as a comma separated list.
 When set, an authenticated admin can visit `/admin` to manage accounts and upload new media files.
+The upload form accepts multiple files so an admin can add several media items in one request.

 ## Docker